 We will descriptively map the extracted data from the included records and provide an overview of existing tools categorised as "risk of bias", "quality assessment" or "critical appraisal" tools (depending on how the creators of the tool classified them).
-We will also provide a narrative summary about the usability of these tools, i.e. whether the tool includes detailed information and instructions to aid the researcher to make a decision on the rating of each item, as well as practical steps by providing some form of completion form (whether for online or offline use).
+We will also provide a narrative summary about the usability of these tools, i.e. whether the tool includes detailed information and instructions to aid the researcher to make a decision on the rating of each item, as well as practical aidssteps for rating items such as pre-builtby providing some form of completion forms/checklists (whether for online or offline use).
 Additionally, we will provide a summary of tools that could be appropriate for the assessment of non-intervention designs.